FYI: we may earn a commission for qualified purchases made through the links in our articles (learn more).

 - This year, make a resolution to try a more holistic approach to your dog’s health.
 Most conditions can be treated with natural supplements, like our i Love Dogs vitamins.
 Learn how green tea helps your furry friend keep his new year’s resolutions.

 - A healthy diet is the foundation of your dog’s health.
-If possible, try to get your dog away from processed, commercial food and switch him to a home-cooked diet.
+If possible, try to get your dog away from processed, commercial food.
+Dogs benefit from a home-cooked diet or fresh dog food.

 Best Doggie Games—Physical Activities With The Whole Family